mortonne/psifr/paper/paper.md

 However, analysis of free recall data is difficult, as many different influences on recall must be taken into account.
-For example, one influential analysis, conditional response probability as a function of lag, has been used to measure the tendency of participants to successively recall items that were originally presented near to each other in time [@Kahana:1996].
+For example, one influential analysis, conditional response probability as a function of lag (lag-CRP), has been used to measure the tendency of participants to successively recall items that were originally presented near to each other in time [@Kahana:1996].
 This analysis requires taking into account the items that are still available for recall at each transition between recalled items.
 This analysis may need to be made conditional on other factors, such as